galinngeorgiev/Uniswap-V3-LP-Bot/README.md

   - to only collect the funds (after decreaseLiquidity() is run). tokenId is required: python "C:\...\UniswapV3_LP\collect.py" polygon tokenId
   - to only burn an NFT with a given tokenId. tokenId is required: python "C:\...\UniswapV3_LP\burn.py" polygon tokenId

-  To get the current NFT-s in the account, run: python "C:\...\UniswapV3_LP\toolbox.py" polygon address.

   9. Polygonscan  errors:

       i) Fail with error 'STF':